andrewchambers/p2pkgs/README.md

 ...

 # View package runtime dependencies
-$ cat ./pkg/make/.closure
+$ cat ./pkg/perl/.closure
-./pkg/libc-rt/.pkg.tar.gz
+./pkg/musl/.pkg.tar.gz
 ```

 ## Mirroring the repository

-If you want to help our project and mirror all our source depdendencies, install and configure an ipfs daemon, then run `./bin/ipfs-pin-all-fetch-files`.
+If you want to help our project and mirror all our source dependencies, install and configure an ipfs daemon, then run `./bin/ipfs-pin-all-fetch-files`.

 Alternatively you read the cids listed in ./mirrors/ipfs and decide which ones you
 want to mirror.